First law of thermodynamics: Various statements of the law for closed systems

 This statement by Crawford, for W, uses the sign convention of IUPAC, not that of Clausius.
 Though it does not explicitly say so, this statement refers to closed systems.
-Usually, internal energy U is evaluated for bodies in states of thermodynamic equilibrium, which possess well-defined temperatures, but in principle, it is more generally the sum of the kinetic and potential energies of all particles in the system, usually relative to a reference state.
+Internal energy U is evaluated for bodies in states of thermodynamic equilibrium, which possess well-defined temperatures, relative to a reference state.

-The history of statements of the law for closed systems has two main periods, before and after the work of Bryan (1907), of Carathéodory (1909), and the approval of Carathéodory's work given by Born (1921).
+The history of statements of the law for closed systems has two main periods, before and after the work of George H. Bryan (1907), of Carathéodory (1909), and the approval of Carathéodory's work given by Born (1921).
 The earlier traditional versions of the law for closed systems are nowadays often considered to be out of date.

 Carathéodory's celebrated presentation of equilibrium thermodynamics refers to closed systems, which are allowed to contain several phases connected by internal walls of various kinds of impermeability and permeability (explicitly including walls that are permeable only to heat).
 Carathéodory's 1909 version of the first law of thermodynamics was stated in an axiom which refrained from defining or mentioning temperature or quantity of heat transferred.
 That axiom stated that the internal energy of a phase in equilibrium is a function of state, that the sum of the internal energies of the phases is the total internal energy of the system, and that the value of the total internal energy of the system is changed by the amount of work done adiabatically on it, considering work as a form of energy.
 That article considered this statement to be an expression of the law of conservation of energy for such systems.
 This version is nowadays widely accepted as authoritative, but is stated in slightly varied ways by different authors.

 Such statements of the first law for closed systems assert the existence of internal energy as a function of state defined in terms of adiabatic work.
 Thus heat is not defined calorimetrically or as due to temperature difference.
 It is defined as a residual difference between change of internal energy and work done on the system, when that work does not account for the whole of the change of internal energy and the system is not adiabatically isolated.

 The 1909 Carathéodory statement of the law in axiomatic form does not mention heat or temperature, but the equilibrium states to which it refers are explicitly defined by variable sets that necessarily include "non-deformation variables", such as pressures, which, within reasonable restrictions, can be rightly interpreted as empirical temperatures, and the walls connecting the phases of the system are explicitly defined as possibly impermeable to heat or permeable only to heat.